GameDev46/drogic_pro/README.md

 # Drogic Pro

-A revamped version of my old logic gate building program
+A revamped version of my old logic gate building program with a variety of new features and some much needed ease of use updates

 ## Usage

-Simply use the dropdown to select the node type and hit the add node button to add it to the scene.
+Simply use the dropdown to select the node type and hit the add node button to add it to the workspace.
 Once added you can move the gate around by clicking down, dragging and dropping it.
-To connect gates simply drag the blue outlined circle in front of a gate (the output) on top of another gate to make it act as an input to this gate.
+To connect gates simply drag one of the outputs on the right of the gate and connect it to the input of another gate (left side).

 ## Gates